jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

       }
 	```

-  Examine the point in the map, in the JSON structure and in the table view.
+  Examine the data in the map, in the JSON structure, and in the table view.
 This GeoJSON contains several features that have an "icon" property.
-The value of the   "icon" property corresponds to an image in the Mapbox Light style's sprite (image).
-(Note: the name of images is the value of the "icon" property + `-15`.)
+The value of the "icon" property corresponds to an image in the Mapbox Light style's [sprite](https://docs.mapbox.com/help/glossary/sprite/) (image).
+Note: the name of images is the value of the "icon" property + `-15`.

 2. In the script section of `filter-markers.html`, add the GeoSJON data structure in a variable called `places` where it says `// ADD THE DATA HERE`, and then set the variable equal to the geoJSON data above (with a semicolon on the end).
 This just loads data into the variable "places", so you won't see a change in the map.